ucsb-cs56-projects/cs56-networking-chat/README.md

 * The Chatroom implementation is very basic and lacks a lot of functionality of a full chat room including: adding users, responding to a group message, removing users, chatroom display name.
 * The way the server processes closing windows and a user logging out needs fixing up.
 Originally the Server depended on a message exception being thrown by a badly formed message when the ClientWindow is closed.
 Now with the log-out button implemented, there exists a proper service code to tell the Server that the ClientWindow is closing and so closing the ClientWindow should now send a properly formed service code to the Server.
 * The best way of understanding the way that both the Server and Client work and interact is to really understand the respective Controller classes.
 The Controller contains an instance of a Client/Server as well as a Window to display them.
 It therefore has ways of altering the state of both Client/Server and their respective window.
 This is the proper place to put methods to change the state in a centralized class.
 Because of it's composition of Server/Client and Window Objects, the Controller is the place to do message parsing and creating properly formed messages.
 Server/Client objects only need the relevant information, parsed from the raw message received by the Controller.

+##W18 final remarks / future improvements

+## State of the Program:
+* Able to run the program with gradle build
+* Get a reminder when close the client window if want to logout or no
+* Can normally close sub-windows
+* Automatically refresh the number of online
+* Able to use jacoco and see the coverage

+### Bugs
+* The Chatroom implementation leaves much to desire. it is very basic and only allows the creator of the chatroom to actually talk in the chatroom.
+Furthermore there can be improvements to the list of Chatrooms(i.e. names of chatrooms).
+Furthermore, sending to the chatroom displays a user offline error even if the message goes through.
+* The ChangeNickname button is not working due to refactor of online status of users
+* Using the delete user button for a chat room does not properly work and may cause errors
+* The server sometimes says the wrong number of log in even if the same user log out then log in

+### Notes about project
+* Currently we add the support for a real database (with support of gradle) and support of gradle and
+* The Chatroom implementation is very basic and lacks a lot of functionality of a full chat room including: adding users, responding to a group message, removing users, chatroom display name.
+* We strongly recommend you that before start this project, go through codes and also the knowledge of socket connection between server and client (see the book).
+Additionally, we think it would be the best way if you learn some knowledge for database and server run.
+Most of the functions are completed, so it means that it may require you a lot of new things to implement.
+Debugging in this program also may take some time.

+### Furture implementation
+* You may implement a real database.
+* You can add functions with sending images or even videos.
+* Add function of sending emojis.
+* Try to fix some main bugs.